daveshanley/quobix.com/content/articles/experience-engineering/index.md

 ## What is Experience Engineering?

 OK, so I know I just said that it's not made up.
-Well, to be honest it's a term that I've kinda made up (mostly), because until recently there hasn't been a good way to describe what it is that I specialize in.
+To be honest it's a term that I've _kinda_ made up.
+It is however composed of very real things that all revolve around **experience**.

-### More than just the UI
+### More than just User Interface.

 It's easy to default to "_oh you mean UI, right?_" when talking about engineering experiences.

-The reality is that however that the term 'UI' means so **very much more**.
-UI goes _way beyond_ browser based applications.
-The term 'UI', could in fact be a reference to one of the following:
+The reality however, is the term 'UI' means **more** that a browser based application.
+UI goes _way beyond_ that, The term 'UI', could in fact be a reference to one of the following:

 - [Graphical User Interface](https://en.wikipedia.org/wiki/Graphical_user_interface) _(GUI)_
 - [Command Line Interface](https://en.wikipedia.org/wiki/Command-line_interface) _(CLI)_
 - [Application Programming Interface](https://en.wikipedia.org/wiki/API) _(API)_
 - [Conversational UI](https://chatbotsmagazine.com/what-is-a-conversational-ui-and-why-it-matters-de358507b9a2)[^1]

-Let's take a look at examples of the first three of these.[^1]
+Let's take a look at some examples of the first three of these.[^1]

 {{< image-grid >}}
     {{< image-grid-item "*gui*" "GUI (Graphical User Interface)" "Image of a GUI" >}}